mikaelkraft/.github/README.md

 - **Watchback Naija** — Real-time incident and situation reporting for a safer Nigeria.
 - **Chotam** — A dynamic database for employees and employers to vet, connect, and find jobs securely.
 - **WordPress Plugins** — Numerous powerful, custom plugins for every business need.
-- **ivytag-theme** — My custom VSCode theme, available on the Marketplace for Visual Studio Code and GitHub Codespaces!
+- **ivytag-theme** @ [Ivytag Theme](https://marketplace.visualstudio.com/items?itemName=MikaelKraft.ivytag-theme) — My custom VSCode theme, available on the Marketplace for Visual Studio Code and GitHub Codespaces!

 [See more at #ivytag world](https://mikaelkraft.github.io/ivytag) — More project links coming soon!